mani-arjunan/google-doc-extension/README.md

 # google-doc-extension

-A simple extension to save notes from any website
+A simple extension to save notes from any website into your google doc